ITECOMMPAY/woocommerce-ecommpay/readme.txt

 = Cryptocurrencies =
 Take payments in all the popular cryptocurrencies and settle in USD, GBP or EUR without the conversion risk.
 = eWallets =
-Offer an option to pay Apple Pay and Google Pay or local eWallets your customers know and trust, like Blik, Bancontact, EPS, Giropay, iDEAL, Multibanco, Neteller and more.
+Offer an option to pay Apple Pay and Google Pay or local eWallets your customers know and trust, like Blik, Bancontact, EPS, Humm, iDEAL, Multibanco, Neteller and more.
 = Subscriptions and recurring payments =
 Offer your customers subscriptions or flexible recurring payment plans.
 Migrate from your old payment service provider without any interruption.
 = Payment links =